Energy and carbon reduction for Wimbledon

 CSE's Steve Andrews undertook the energy audit and found that significant savings could be made relatively quickly and cheaply.

 "I would conservatively estimate that 20% savings on gas alone could be made through a one-off investment of around £100,000.
-And the story with electricity is even brighter.
-A similar investment in a combination of automated meter reading with monitoring and targeting software could cut Wimbledon's bills by 15%.
-In both cases the pay-back could be measured in months."
+And a similar investment in automated meter reading and monitoring and targeting software could cut Wimbledon's electricity bills by 15%.
+In both cases the pay-back would be measured in months."

 - Work towards accurate and comprehensive energy data collection from 2010-11 onwards.